Kitchen Divas

 Ingredients

-Ingredients you need to make glazed pork chops on the counter.
+Ingredients to make brown sugar glazed pork chops on a table.

 Variations